thesanatanai/calendar/README.md

 ## Scripts

-This project includes the standard Next.js scripts:
+This project includes the standard Next.js and tauri scripts:

 ```json
 {